linusha/stage0-morph/README.md

 ### known missings

-- rendered morphs are outside of the event dispatching
-- everything lives outside of the actual renderloop rendering the world
 - we currently use separate flags for indicating the need to update the rendering of a morph. this should eventually just be `_dirty`

-### next steps

-We could integrate into the render loop now, similar to how the `HTMLMorph` get itself rendered.
-It is not entirely clear if this actually gets us what we really want, we want to get events dispatched as the most important step.

-Alternatively, we can stick with the "manual" loop that we currently have.
-And just try to get the events working.

-Getting the events to work is crucial, since this is what will allow us to integrate the scroll patching and fixing what currently is handled in `MorphAfterRenderHook`.
-This has important API implications.

-When all this is done, I would aim for a tighter integration of the new renderer with the renderer that is currenly being used and have the old renderer render `TextMorphs` while everything else could in theory already being rendered with our new renderer.
-This would allows us to find out how to integrate the new renderer in the loop logic and also find out more problems in the already existing render logic before dumping huge amounts of time into rendering the text layouts.

-I would prefer testing the new renderer, but this probably only makes sense when we have an idea of how the final loop integration will look like.

 ## Idea of the new stage0 renderer